 For the CIS, however, the situation looks different.
 Here, the share of hardware fraud is lower, while click and post-install fraud have higher levels.
 A possible reason could be that the CIS initially developed a lot of software for bots, basically turning the region into a realm of smart bots.

 The two platforms are very different in terms of fraud breakdown.
 In contrast to Android, iOS has more click and behavioral fraud.
 Click fraud is getting traction across all regions on old iOS versions, which are not affected by the ATT framework and need for user consent to share IDFAs.

 In the CIS, both iOS and Android have the same fraud breakdown.

 The main type of fraud in the Games category is hardware fraud.
 The Entertainment, Social and Utilities categories are dominated by post-install fraud, mostly smart bots.

-This distinction stems from the fact that the Games category more often relies on CPI campaigns (Cost Per Install), where budgets are spent based on app installs.
+This distinction stems from the fact that the Games category more often relies on CPI (Cost Per Install) campaigns, where budgets are spent based on app installs.
 This is something even the simplest bots can emulate.

 Click fraud is the least popular in most categories as it is the easiest to detect compared to other types.
 Still, this is the most common type of fraud in E-commerce.